 When it is used, prior authorization should utilize a standardized, automated process to minimize the burden placed upon both physicians and health plans.

-As reform and research continue, the AMA offers the following resources to help minimize the current impact of prior authorization on practices.
+As part of its ongoing prior authorization reform initiatives, the AMA offers various reform resources, as well as research and reports, to help minimize the current impact of prior authorization on practices.

-Learn how electronic prior authorization (ePA) technology that integrates with practices’ current electronic prescribing workflows can improve the drug prior authorization process by watching the AMA’s 3-part ePA video series.
+Learn how electronic prior authorization (ePA) technology that integrates with practices' current electronic prescribing workflows can improve the drug prior authorization process.
 Physicians can register to receive 0.25 credits of AMA PRA Category 1 Credit™ for viewing these informational videos.